publications

 Pham, M. D., & Garr-Schultz, A. “They are the shoulders I stand on”: Self as part of ancestry and its implications for activism and intraminority solidarity.

-Oswald, F., Pham, M. D., & Chaney, K. E. Between a prosecutor and a convicted felon?
+Blanchette, F., Pham, M. D., & Chaney, K. E. Between a prosecutor and a convicted felon?
 Political allegiance, abolition, and felon’s rights in the context of the 2024 U.S. Presidential Election.
 Invited for revision and resubmission, Analyses of Social Issues and Public Policy.